Civil War for Truth: Media and Journalism

 Internet killed the Newspaper Star

 Journalism and News Media are considered to be the “Fourth Estate” of a Democracy.
 Journalism has the unspoken responsibility to check the balance of Legislative, Judicial, and Executive.
-Additionally, they should speak truth to power and expose corruption in politics and corporations.
+Additionally, they should speak the truth to power and expose corruption in politics and corporations.
 That is the reason it is dangerous when the institution breaks down because it directly affects our Democracy.

-The decline of news media started with the dawn of the Internet age and took its first big hit around 2004 with the massive gain in popularity of Google, but the global take-off of social media, especially Facebook, around 2014 accelerated it massively.
-Many newspapers didn’t make it into the new medium, and the old advertising and paper business was not transferable to the new medium.
+The decline of news media started with the dawn of the Internet age and took its first big hit around 2004 with the massive gain in popularity of Google, but the global take-off of social media, especially Facebook, around 2014 accelerated it massively.123 Many newspapers didn’t make it into the new medium, and the old advertising and paper business was not transferable to the new medium.
 I worked myself in the publishing industry for five years and tried unsuccessfully to bring a publishing company, founded in 1786 to the new medium.
 In the end, the company was swallowed by a bigger publishing house and survived only by name.